 About BareFaced Beauty’s Makeup Range:

-Barefaced Beauty is an award-winning brand that produce an impressive and luxurious range of 100% naturally derived and pure mineral cosmetics.
-All of their products are also completely free from chemicals, parabens, ethanol alcohol and synthetic fragrances, making these an ideal choice for normal or sensitive skin
+Barefaced Beauty is an award-winning brand that produce an impressive range of 100% naturally derived cosmetics.
+Their products are free from chemicals, parabens, ethanol alcohol and synthetic fragrances, making these an ideal choice for normal or sensitive skin.

 About BareFaced Beauty: